viralj/item-catalog-web-app/README.md

+@@ -1,2 +1,73 @@
 # Item Catalog Web App
-This web app is a project for the Udacity [FSND Course](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
+This web app is a project for the Udacity [Full Stack Web Developer Nanodegree Course](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

 ## About
-This project is a RESTful web application utilizing the Flask framework which accesses a SQL database that populates categories and their items.
-OAuth2 provides authentication for further CRUD functionality on the application.
-Currently OAuth2 is implemented for Google Accounts.
+This project is RESTful Web application built with Flask framework written Python language.
+This project used Google's OAuth for login authentication.

 ## In This Repo
 This project has one main Python module `app.py` which runs the Flask application.
-A SQL database is created using the `database_setup.py` module and you can populate the database with test data using `database_init.py`.
-The Flask application uses stored HTML templates in the tempaltes folder to build the front-end of the application.
-CSS/JS/Images are stored in the static directory.
+The Flask application uses HTML templates stored in the templates folder to render the front-end of the application.
+The static directory contains CSS/JS/Images folders and files.

-## Skills Honed
+## Used
 1. Python
 2. HTML
 3. CSS
 4. OAuth
 5. Flask Framework

-## Installation
-There are some dependancies and a few instructions on how to run the application.
-Seperate instructions are provided to get GConnect working also.

-## Dependencies
+## This application requires
 - [Vagrant](https://www.vagrantup.com/)
 - [Udacity Vagrantfile](https://github.com/udacity/fullstack-nanodegree-vm)
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

-## How to Install
+## How to Install and run
 1. Install Vagrant & VirtualBox
 2. Clone the Udacity Vagrantfile
 3. Go to Vagrant directory and either clone this repo or download and place zip here